AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 The Catalog widget contains the following options:

-* **Catalog ids:** Comma-separated catalog ids for which the training need to be displayed.
+* **[!UICONTROL Catalog ids]:** Comma-separated catalog ids for which the training need to be displayed.
-* **Sort:** Sort order for the training.
+* **[!UICONTROL Sort]:** Sort order for the training.
 The options are- name, date, dateCreated, dateEnrolled, and so on.
-* **Learner State:** Returns all training that uses the following as filters- enrolled, started, completed, and notenrolled.
+* **[!UICONTROL Learner State]:** Returns all training that uses the following as filters- enrolled, started, completed, and notenrolled.
 The search results will not be displayed if the sort option is dateEnrolled, dueDate, or dateEnrolled.
-* **Skill name:** The skill used to filter exact training.
+* **[!UICONTROL Skill name]:** The skill used to filter exact training.
-* **Tag name:** The tag used to filter exact results.
+* **[!UICONTROL Tag name]:** The tag used to filter exact results.

 Here are a few additional components that you can customize:

-**Learning Object Types:** Filter according to the type of the Learning Object.
+**[!UICONTROL Learning Object Types]:** Filter according to the type of the Learning Object.
 The supported types are- course, certification, jobAid,and learningProgram.

 In AEM, the title of a card in a strip will be empty initially.
 In properties, type the name of the title in widgets.html.